ifazk/wu-manber-fuzzy-search/README.md

 I provide two variants of the algorithm.
 1. The original version from Wu and Manber's technical report.
-2. A leftmost match variant, where delete edits are skipped at the end of the pattern unless at the very end of text.
+2. A rightmost match variant, where delete edits are skipped at the end of the pattern unless at the very end of text.
 This reports better edit distances.

 # Future Work